diego95root/HackTheBox/README.md

-# Hack The Box: Sense machine write-up
+# Hack The Box: write-ups

 ---